-Competitive Grant Application Workshop
+Competitive Grant Program Workshops

-Applicants must attend a grant application workshop for each competitive grant program.
-Multiple workshops will be held across the county to ensure all agencies have an opportunity to attend.
+Applicants may attend a grant application workshop for each competitive grant program.
+Workshops will be held to ensure all agencies have an opportunity to attend.
+Workshops may be held virtually.

 Webinars will be available and will be updated with each new grant cycle.
 The competitive grant application workshop will walk applicants through the goals of the grant program, application requirements, community engagement requirements, and respond to general questions.
 Attendance at a competitive grant application workshop or webinar is mandatory and will be tracked and verified by RPOSD at the time of application.